Student Life

 Student Activities

-Student Affairs sponsors activities, such as volunteer and community activities, gender awareness events, and Family Weekend.
+Student Affairs sponsors activities such as Student Event Team (SET) events, volunteerism, and leadership development.
 The President of the College and the academic divisions invite visiting scholars to campus and sponsor academic forums and community conferences.
 In sum, a variety of campus organizations, groups, individuals, and offices create a range of activities of surprising depth and breadth for a small college.
 Graduate students are welcome to participate in these activities.

 Recreation

 The campus has ample space for field sports, games, jogging, and cycling.
-Facilities include a 25-meter swimming pool, spa, large and professionally staffed indoor fitness center, lighted basketball and tennis courts, softball diamond, bike shop, fitness path, multipurpose playing field, and waterfront facilities for sailing, kayaking, fishing, and other outdoor adventures.
+Facilities include a 25-meter swimming pool, spa, large and professionally staffed indoor fitness center at Campus Recreation, lighted basketball and tennis courts, softball diamond, bike shop, fitness path, multipurpose playing fields, and waterfront facilities for sailing, kayaking, fishing, and other outdoor adventures.

 New College recreation offers the best of both worlds in that students are encouraged to come up with their own clubs, yet staff help is available for the development of intramural and intercollegiate athletic and other fitness and sports-related activities.

-The Counseling and Wellness Center offers a wide range of services to aid in student development and achieve both personal and academic success.
-The Center offers comprehensive, professionally staffed programs including counseling services, health services, and disability services.
-The Counseling and Wellness Center strives to provide services related to the development of the whole person; emotional and physical well-being, as well as academic concerns.
+The Health and Wellness Center offers a wide range of services to aid in student development and achieve both personal and academic success.
+The Center offers comprehensive, professionally staffed programs including counseling services, medical services, health promotions and sports medicine.
+The Health and Wellness Center strives to provide services related to the development of the whole person; emotional and physical well-being, as well as academic concerns.
 A Wellness philosophy is the foundation for all services and programs.

 Counseling Services